-If you are required, by a section 19 Notice, to attend an Examination then you must do so.
-A failure to attend or to answer questions honestly is an offence which is very regularly prosecuted by ASIC and can, in some circumstances, result in a prison sentence.
+If you are required by a section 19 notice to attend an examination then you must do so.
+A failure to attend or to answer questions honestly is an offence which is regularly prosecuted by ASIC and can, in some circumstances, result in a prison sentence.

 What happens in a section 19 examination?

-At the start of the Examination, you will be given a number of warnings.
+At the start of the examination, you will be given warnings.
 One of them relates to confidentiality.
-You will be forbidden to discuss your interview with anyone for a period of time (usually 6-12 months) after the Examination.
+You will be forbidden to discuss your interview with anyone for a period of time (usually 6-12 months) after the examination.
 This will not apply to discussions with your lawyer if they are present.
 If they are not, then you should ask that the confidentiality notice be altered to allow you to discuss your interview with your named lawyer.

 Privilege against self-incrimination

 There is no inherent privilege against self-incrimination in a section 19 examination.
 You are required to answer a question even if doing so will expose you to a risk of a penalty being imposed on you.

 You are, however, entitled to claim that an answer to a question would expose you to a risk of a penalty before you give that answer.
 If you do this, your answer cannot later be used against you as evidence in a criminal proceeding or a proceeding to impose a penalty.

 In practice, you should say the word “privilege” before giving an answer to a question that may incriminate you in a section 19 examination.
 Doing so will preserve your position against self-incrimination.

 Do I need a lawyer when attending a section 19 examination?

 It is a very good idea to have a lawyer present with you during an examination because, often, ASIC’s method of questioning can cause an examinee to become overwhelmed and to make statements against their interests.